NikkelM/JSON-to-Notion/README.md

 Utility that is able to "import" JSON files to Notion - for cases where a CSV file is simply not available, and the conversion from JSON to CSV would be too complicated.

-## Related projects

-If you are using Notion to organize your Steam game library, you might be interested in the [Notion Steam API integration](https://github.com/NikkelM/Notion-Steam-API-Integration) project, an integration that automatically retrieves information for Notion entries that contain a Steam App ID.

-Similarly, you can use the [Game Pass API](https://github.com/NikkelM/Game-Pass-API) to retrieve information about all games currently available on Game Pass, and then import that information using this tool.

 ## Setup

 Run `npm install` to install the required dependencies first.